 Where Can I Find Traffic Control Jobs?

 After obtaining the necessary Traffic Controller accreditation, you may begin seeking employment in this field.
 Traffic Controller job opportunities may exist in a wide range of areas such as construction, building, mining or event industries.
 The average Traffic Controller hourly rate working in Western Australia is $24 per hour.
+To read more on ‘what you can earn as in Traffic Management’ click here.

 Your position, location, experience and industry also affect your pay.
 An experienced Traffic Controller can expect to earn more while entry level positions may pay less.
 Majority vacant positions are casual roles due to seasonal changes in workload.
 During summer months, workload is typically higher compared to winter months where there is a lesser demand due to inclement weather conditions and inability to work on roads.